-- Open the can of bamboo, rinse out the liquid in a colander, rinse in warm water and place the bamboo slices in a saucepan filled with water and bring to a boil on medium heat for 10 minutes.
-Discard the brine and drain the bamboo slices and set them aside for a minute.
+- Open the can of bamboo, rinse the liquid in a colander, rinse in warm water, place the bamboo slices in a saucepan filled with water, and bring to a boil on medium heat for 10 minutes.
+Discard the brine, drain the bamboo slices,, and set them aside for a minute.

-- Turn the heat down to medium then add the curry paste and garlic. break up the curry paste, stir and cook until the sauce is thickened and creamy.
+- Turn the heat to medium, then add the curry paste and garlic.
+Break up the curry paste, stir and cook until the sauce is thickened and creamy.

-- Add chicken, bamboo slices, stir well together.
+- Add chicken and bamboo slices, and stir well together.

 - Add coconut milk and stir well together.
 Cook for 8-10 minutes or until the chicken is thoroughly cooked.

-- Add brown sugar, kaffir lime leaves and stir together, cook for 2 more minutes.
+- Add brown sugar, kaffir lime leaves and stir together.
+Cook for two more minutes.

-- Turn the heat off and add the basil leaves, stir and let the curry cool off for 5 minutes.
-You can add fish sauce here if you need a more salty taste to your curry, purely optional.
+- Turn the heat off, add the basil leaves, stir, and let the curry cool off for 5 minutes.
+You can add fish sauce here if you need a more salty taste to your curry.
+Purely optional.
 You can also add extra chilis if you want more spiciness.
-Diced up some Thai fresh chilis and sprinkle on top of your bowl and you're set.
+Diced up some Thai fresh chilis and sprinkle them on top of your bowl, and you're set.